HL7/davinci-crd/input/pagecontent/StructureDefinition-profile-medicationrequest-intro.md

 Information provided in [Must Support]({{site.data.fhir.path}}profiling.html#mustsupport) elements will commonly be required for CRD Services to perform coverage requirements discovery.

 The `insurance` element allows relevant coverage information to be conveyed with selections and/or draft orders.
 A [search parameter](SearchParameter-medicationrequest-insurance.html) is defined in this guide to enable the [prefetch](hooks.html#prefetch) of coverage information when invoking hooks.

+NOTE: This profile is not currently based on US Core because US Core accidentally constrained out PractitionerRole.
+When a future version of US-Core adds support back in, this profile will be revised to extend the US Core profile
 <br/>